FIT4002-SAP/SAP/README.md

 ## Running the app
 ### Steps to run app on XCODE v9.4.1
 1. Clone this repository
 2. Run `./init.sh`; this downloads the necessary dependencies.
-If this does not work, see below ('How to download prerequisite frameworks').
+If this does not work, see below [How to download prerequisite frameworks](#how-to-download-prerequisite-frameworks).

 ### Dependencies
 #### How to download prerequisite frameworks